 - 1.13 Although some curriculum areas are better placed for the delivery of teaching and learning around some areas, e.g. IT lessons can lead on online safety and PSHE can lead on healthy relationships, all teachers recognise that there are opportunities to reinforce the learning around these topics within all subject areas, and will plan to do so.
 Non-teaching members of staff recognise that they too can support learning in these areas through broader modelling of behaviours or messages. - 1.14 The use of technology is a significant component of many safeguarding issues so as part of our whole academy approach to safeguarding we have a separate Online Safety Policy which covers this area of work.
-This policy includes details of how internet use at the academy is filtered and monitored and how we teach children to stay safe online whether they are at academy or at home and how we communicate with parents to reinforce the importance of children being safe online - 1.15 We recognise that abuse may occur in a range of situations: within families or households, within the community, or online or face to face.
-We also recognise too that it is not only adults who may abuse children but also that children can abuse other children as well. - 1.16 We recognise that just because children are not raising concerns, that is not to say that there are no concerns.
-For example, there may be no reported cases of child on child abuse, but such abuse may still be taking place and is simply not being reported, this is why it is so important to listen to children, teach them about risk and safety and raise awareness around how to seek support and what the academy will do. - 1.17 We take a zero-tolerance approach to child on child abuse.
-Further information on this area of work is within Appendix C of this policy.
-This should also be read alongside the Behaviour, Relationships and Rewards, Anti-Bullying and Online Safety policy. - 1.17 We will work with parents to build an understanding of the academy's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies, such as Children's Social Care. in some situations.
+This policy includes details of how internet use at the academy is filtered and monitored and how we teach children to stay safe online whether they are at academy or at home. - 1.15 We recognise that abuse may occur in a range of situations: within families or households, within the community, or online or face to face.
+We also recognise too that it is not only adults who may abuse children but also that children can abuse other children as well. - 1.16 We recognise that just because children are not raising concerns that is not to say that there are no concerns.
+For example, there may be no reported cases of child on child abuse, but such abuse may still be taking place and is simply not being reported, this is why it is so important to listen to children, teach them about risk and safety and raise awareness around how to seek support and what the academy will do. - We take a zero-tolerance approach to child on child abuse.
+Further information on this area of work 1.17 is within Appendix C of this policy.
+This should also be read alongside the Behaviour for Learning, Preventing Bullying and Online Safety policies. - We will work with parents to build an understanding of the academy's responsibilities to ensure the 1.17 welfare of all children, including the need for referrals to other agencies, such as Children's Social Care, in some situations.